 Sunbath and Hawkers Experience

-For example, let a hawker braids visitors dreadlocks just with a small fee.
+For example, let a hawker braids visitors’ dreadlocks just for a small fee.
 Release that travel fatigue by having a massage from the old ladies here – they know how to do deep tissue massage.

 A temporary tattoo is a dream that comes true for anyone wanting a cool tattoo.
 But without the lifetime commitment.
 The tattoo lasts for only two weeks.
 And starting from IDR 30k, it’s quite cheap to get.